 According to 34 C.F.R § 668.49(d), CSUMB must maintain a written, easily understood fire log that records, by the date reported, any fire that occurs in an on-campus student housing facility within the most recent 60-day period.
 Reported fires include fires that were already extinguished as well as those discovered while still burning.

-To ensure the safety and security of the CSUMB community, the log includes information on fires in on-campus residential facilities (to include Frederick Parks I and II) and East Campus Schoonover Park Housing.
+To ensure the safety and security of the CSUMB community, the log includes ONLY information on fires in on-campus residential facilities (to include Frederick Parks I and II) and East Campus Schoonover Park Housing.

 No fires have been reported for the most recent 60 days.Fire Log